TMJ TreatmentAn Overview

 Teeth Grinding and TMJ

 Another common sign of a bite problem is teeth grinding.
 Many patients do not realize they are grinding their teeth, but worn teeth or cracked teeth are common signs that this is occurring.
 If you notice that your teeth appear flat or worn on the biting surface, or feel sore in the morning, you are probably grinding your teeth or clenching your jaw while you are sleeping.

 Although teeth grinding or jaw clenching can be a response to stress, a dysfunctional bite often leads to this habit because of the tension it creates in the jaw.
 When the teeth do not make proper contact, the jaw is unable to relax into its natural position.
 Many patients with an uneven bite will grind and clench their teeth without realizing it, ultimately wearing down and damaging them in the process.

 Schedule A Consultation

-To learn more about our personalized care and treatment for TMJ, contact our Charleston dentist office to schedule an appointment.
+To learn more about our personalized care and treatment for TMJ, contact our Charleston restorative dentistry to schedule an appointment.
 We serve patients from Charleston and many local areas in a warm, caring environment.
 Contact us at (843) 371-5480 or request an appointment online.